data61/anonlink-entity-service/deployment/entity-service/README.md

 Error: 1 chart(s) linted, 1 chart(s) failed
 ```

-Then, it advised to use the `--dry-run` option before installing the template with `helm`.
+Then, it advised to use the `--dry-run --debug` options before deploying with `helm`.